 If you are interested in our training program, your first assignment is to read and listen to all the content on this page.
 Afterward, if you’re still interested, email me and let me know you’re interested in pursuing our training, as well as any follow-up questions you may have.
 If you’re “in faith” to continue, you can start immediately. – Rick

 There is no travel required; you do not have to uproot your family to benefit from this training.
-The program was constructed for the person who is “doing life” right now, in an environment where he/she wants to gain wise training from a seasoned Christian educator.
+The program is for the person who is “doing life” right now, in an environment where he or she wants to gain wise training from a seasoned Christian educator.

-Because of the redemptive use of technology, we were able to put the entire program online.
-Most of our students complete the course within 18 to 24 months.
+Because of the redemptive use of technology, we can put the entire program online.
+It’s in a Learning Management System (LMS) Most of our students complete the course within 18 to 24 months.
 And there is flexibility built into the coursework.
 It is self-paced!

 While the recent increase in Gospel-centered teaching has blessed my walk, I was at a loss on how to apply these truths to my everyday life.
 Rick’s ministry bridges this divide by connecting the Gospel with a biblical understanding of the soul.
 As a lay counselor, his DE program has equipped me to minister the Gospel to my soul, my family, and others.
 His life is a model of Gospel-centered living. – Mark Grant, New Jersey